Stay productive and engaged from anywhere

 You’ll want to ensure that your data is safe while you work from anywhere

 Another issue is scale.
 If world events force everyone to suddenly work from home, can your software support the load?
-At Slack, we scale up to meet demand as more people use the product.
-IBM currently has 350,000 users on Slack – its entire global workforce.
-IBM teams use Slack to minimise distractions by relying less on meetings and email on the communications front, but also as a means to align its development and operations.
+At Slack, we scale up as more people use the product to meet demand.
+IBM currently has 350,000 users on Slack—its entire global workforce.
+IBM teams use Slack to minimize distractions by relying less on meetings and email on the communications front but also as a means to align its development and operations.

-Twitter recently combined Slack and Google Meet to stage its first virtual global all-hands meeting for all 4,600 employees, which one staffer described on his public Twitter feed afterwards as feeling ‘like a small meeting with the reach of an all-hands’.
+Twitter recently combined Slack and Google Meet to stage its first virtual global all-hands for all 4,600 employees, which afterward one staffer described on his public Twitter feed as feeling “like a small meeting with the reach of an all hands.”

 8. Exploring what’s next